Justin Bieber discography

-Bieber's debut single, "One Time", peaked at number 12 in Canada and reached the top 20 in several other countries globally.
-Bieber released his debut seven-track extended play (EP), My World on November 17, 2009.
-It debuted at number one in Canada and reached the top 5 in several other countries, including the United Kingdom and the United States.
-The EP also produced the follow-up single "One Less Lonely Girl", as well as the promotional singles "Favorite Girl" and "Love Me", all of which charted within the top 40 of the US Billboard Hot 100.
-As a result, he became the first solo artist to have four singles chart in the top 40 of the US Billboard Hot 100 before the release of a debut album.
-Following the release of My World, Bieber became the first artist to have seven songs from a debut album chart on the US Billboard Hot 100.

-Bieber released his debut studio album, My World 2.0, on March 19, 2010.
-The album was a commercial success, topping charts in various countries including Australia, Canada, and the United States.
-The album debuted at number one on the US Billboard 200, making Bieber the youngest solo male artist to top the chart since Stevie Wonder in 1963.
-My World 2.0 became his first project with multi-Platinum certifications from both Music Canada (MC) and the RIAA.
-The album was preceded by the release of its lead single, "Baby".
-The song became an international hit, and is one of the highest-certified digital single of all time.
-It reached the top 10 in 15 countries, including a number five peak on the US Billboard Hot 100.
-It was followed by the singles "Somebody to Love" and "U Smile", which became US top-40 hits.
-On February 14, 2011, Bieber released his second remix album, Never Say Never: The Remixes, which topped the charts in both Canada and the United States.
-Its lead single, "Never Say Never", reached number eight on the US Billboard Hot 100.

-Bieber released his second studio album, Under the Mistletoe, on November 1, 2011.
-It topped charts in Canada and the US.
-It became the first Christmas album by a male artist to debut at number one on the US Billboard 200.
-The lead single, "Mistletoe", reached the top 10 in various countries, including Canada and Denmark, and topped the US Billboard Holiday 100 Chart.
-Bieber released a collaboration with Mariah Carey titled "All I Want for Christmas Is You (SuperFestive!)" as the second single from the album.

-Bieber released his third studio album, Believe, on June 15, 2012, which went on to top charts in 16 countries globally.
-The album's lead single, "Boyfriend", reached number one in Canada and number two in the US.
-Believe also produced the US top-10 singles "As Long as You Love Me" and "Beauty and a Beat", with all three singles achieving global success.
-On January 29, 2013, he released his third remix album, Believe Acoustic, which became his fifth number-one album in Canada and the US.
-Bieber became the first artist in history to have five US number-one albums at age 18.
-On December 23, 2013, Bieber released his second compilation album, Journals.
+Bieber's debut single, "One Time", peaked at number 12 in Canada, and his debut extended play (EP), My World (2009), debuted at number one in Canada and reached the 5 in United Kingdom and the United States.
+His debut studio album, My World 2.0 (2010), topped the charts in Australia, Canada, and the United States.
+The album debuted at number one on the US Billboard 200, making him the youngest solo male artist to top the chart since Stevie Wonder in 1963.
+The album's lead single, "Baby", became one of the highest-certified digital singles, peaking at number five peak on the US Billboard Hot 100.
+His second remix album, Never Say Never: The Remixes, released on February 14, 2011, topped the charts in Canada and the United States, with the lead single, "Never Say Never", reaching number eight on the US Billboard Hot 100.
+His second studio album, Under the Mistletoe, also topped the charts in Canada and the United States, It becoming the first Christmas album by a male artist to debut at number one on the US Billboard 200, with the lead single, "Mistletoe", reaching the top 10 in Canada and Denmark, and topping the US Billboard Holiday 100 chart.
+His lead single of his third studio album, Believe (2012), "Boyfriend", topped the charts in Canada and reached number two in the US.
+The album also features the US top-10 singles—"As Long as You Love Me" and "Beauty and a Beat".
+His third remix album, Believe Acoustic, released on January 29, 2013, marked his fifth number-one album in Canada and the United States, making him the first artist to achieve five US number-one albums by age 18.
+He released his second compilation album, Journals, on December 23, 2013.